JayKandari/bookhive/README.md

 ### 3. Create a database
 - Create a database in phpmyadmin named `bookhive` to store all the book details.
-- Open the newly created database and import the `bookhive.sql` file provided with the repo. (this file contains all the table structures and soo on)
+- Open the newly created database and import the `bookhive.sql` file provided with the repo. (this file contains all the table structures and so on)

 ### 4. Install composer.
 You can refer [this](https://www.digitalocean.com/community/tutorials/how-to-install-composer-on-ubuntu-20-04-quickstart) to setup composer.